Running for change: MU students using social platforms for social justice

 Ellis Harrison wasn’t expecting to go viral on TikTok.

 Harrison, a freshman at MU, was inspired to run every day to protest the shooting of Ahmaud Arbery, a 25-year-old Black man who was shot and killed by three armed white men who followed him in their trucks.
-Harrison has been documenting his runs on TikTok every day for more than a year, and says he will continue to do it until Arbery receives justice.
+Harrison has been documenting his runs on TikTok every day for more than a year and says he will continue to do so until Arbery receives justice.

-To his surprise, his TikTok account has generated over 2 million likes and more than 60,000 followers.
+To his surprise, his TikTok account has attracted more than 60,000 followers and generated more than 2 million likes.

 Harrison said he was inspired to protest because he was particularly struck by the killing of Arbery in February 2020.

-Harrison said he was also prompted to protest after witnessing emotional footage of Arbery’s heartbroken mother, and said he wanted to protest racial injustice in his own way.
+Harrison said he was also prompted to protest after witnessing emotional footage of Arbery’s heartbroken mother.
+He said he wanted to protest racial injustice in his own way.

-“We had a lot of protests in Kansas City where I’m from, and my mom’s a cop and she was there and people were throwing stuff at her, so I didn’t really want to be in one of those protests, so I just kind of thought of my own thing,” Harrison said.
+“We had a lot of protests in Kansas City, where I’m from,” he said.
+“And my mom’s a cop, and she was there, and people were throwing stuff at her, so I didn’t really want to be in one of those protests, so I just kind of thought of my own thing.”

-Harrison said his goal was, and still is, not to receive likes on social media, but that he appreciates that people are supporting the fight for justice.
+Harrison said receiving likes on social media was not his goal but that he appreciates that people are supporting the fight for justice.

-Harrison is going on day 367 of his protest, and said that while the three men who killed Arbery have been indicted, a big step toward justice, he plans to continue running until a guilty verdict is in place.
+Harrison is going on Day 378 of his protest; although three men have been indicted in Arbery's killing, Harrison said he plans to continue running until a guilty verdict is in place.

-Harrison, 24, films himself with background music for around 10 seconds every day, showing a short clip of his runs that are typically 2 miles.
-Harrison also links to The Ahmaud Arbery Foundation in his bio to help raise money toward the support of at-risk youth and honor the legacy of Arbery.
+Harrison, 24, films himself with background music for about 10 seconds every day, showing a short clip of his runs, which are typically 2 miles.
+Harrison also links to The Ahmaud Arbery Foundation in his bio to help raise money to support at-risk youths and honor the legacy of Arbery.

 Pushing change